-Infertility is defined as the inability to conceive a child after one year of regular, unprotected intercourse.
-It affects about 20 percent of couples, with male-related problems the cause of 30 percent to 50 percent of infertility.
-A diagnosis of infertility is not necessarily a verdict of sterility; only 1 percent to 2 percent of infertile couples are actually sterile, and half of those who seek help can eventually bear a child.
+Infertility – the inability to conceive a child after one year of regular, unprotected intercourse – affects about 20% of couples, with 30% to 50% of cases stemming from male-related problems.
+However, a diagnosis of infertility is not necessarily a verdict of sterility: only 1% to 2 % of infertile couples are actually sterile, and half of those who seek help can eventually bear a child.

-Male infertility is most commonly caused by sperm disorders such as low sperm count, low sperm motility, malformed sperm or blocked sperm ducts.
-Further, a temporary drop in sperm production can result from prolonged exposure to heat or to chemicals or medications that affect sperm production.
-Several diseases also can affect sperm production, including colitis, diabetes, multiple sclerosis/spinal cord injury, mumps and cancer.
+Male infertility is most commonly caused by low sperm count, low sperm motility, malformed sperm or blocked sperm ducts.
+Temporary causes include prolonged exposure to heat or to chemicals or medications.
+Several diseases also are linked to male infertility, including colitis, diabetes, multiple sclerosis/spinal cord injury, mumps and cancer.

-If you are unable to conceive after one year of regular, unprotected intercourse, both partners should see physicians.
+If a couple is unable to conceive after one year of regular, unprotected intercourse, both partners should see physicians.

-Because evaluation of men tends to be noninvasive and easier than that of women, the male partner of an infertile couple should undergo evaluation first.
+Because evaluations of men tend to be noninvasive and easier than those of women, the male partner should undergo one first.
 This evaluation includes a complete history and physical examination, as well as other tests: